-The curriculum override is designed to be a fail safe for when a placement test goes awry.
+The grade override is designed to be a fail-safe for when a Placement Test does not produce a desired result.

-For example: when a parent or peer helps a student answer questions they would not be able to answer on their own resulting in a higher placement then is appropriate.
+For example: when a parent or peer helps a student answer questions they would not be able to answer on their own resulting in a higher placement than is appropriate.

 For more information on the override, click here.

-Plans are designed to align the content in game with the content being taught in class.
-Therefore, when a plan is created for your students, we place the importance on this alignment.
-Therefore, the placement test will be paused until such a time that they complete or are removed from the plan or the plan's end date elapses.
+Assessments are designed to align the content in-game with the content being taught in class.
+Therefore, when an assessment is created for your students, we place priority on this alignment.
+In these cases, the Placement Test will be paused until assessments are complete or the assessment's end date elapses.

 If you've investigated these scenarios and none apply, or you have further questions regarding the Placement Test, feel free to contact Customer Support by clicking Submit a request at the top of this page!